Start your morning off right with a stack of small batch Chocolate Chip Pancakes For Two made from scratch with cinnamon and clove.

 • Vegetable oil: Fat needed in the recipe.
 Use a neutral oil like vegetable or canola as olive oil may add an unwanted savory flavor.
 You can also substitute melted butter.

-How To Make Homemade Pancakes For Two
+How To Make Small Batch Pancakes

-To make your pancake batter from scratch without boxed mix, first gently whisk together your flour, sugar, baking powder, cinnamon, clove, and salt.
+Whisk together your flour, sugar, baking powder, cinnamon, clove, and salt.

 The batter will also thicken a little more because the flour absorbs the liquid.
 If you let it rest longer and the batter is too thick, whisk in a little more milk to loosen it.